JamesTurnerGit/HoneyCombTechTest/readme.md

 I'd like to change the Items array of _order_ to contain a new class, would not change without a better understanding of what uses it though (outside of this small window/project)

 figure out a better name for the application aspect (applicator, calculator,method) nothing seems to fit in all contexts it's used

+Would like to change target so it returns a list of all items that match it, this would allow for more flexibiltiy in terms of implementing things like BOGOF.